wsmd/github-profile-status/README.md

 Retrieves the status of the authenticated user.

-Returns a Promise that resolves with the [user status](#status-object) object, or `null` if the user does not have a status set.
+Returns a Promise that resolves with the [user status](#userstatus) object, or `null` if the user does not have a status set.

 #### `getForUser(username?: string): Promise<UserStatus | null>`

 Retrieves the status of the provided user.

-Returns a Promise that resolves with the [user status](#status-object) object, or `null` if the user does not have a status set.
+Returns a Promise that resolves with the [user status](#userstatus) object, or `null` if the user does not have a status set.

 #### `set(status: ChangeUserStatusInput): Promise<UserStatus | null>`

-Sets the user status using the provided [`status`](#the-changeuserstatusinput-object).
+Sets the user status using the provided [`status`](#changeuserstatusinput).

 Note that attributes omitted from `status` will be cleared.
-If you only want to update the specified attributes without affecting any existing ones, consider using the [`update()`](#updatechanges-changeuserstatusinput-promiseuserstatus--null) method instead.
+If you only want to update the specified attributes without affecting any existing ones, consider using the [`update()`](#updatestatus-changeuserstatusinput-promiseuserstatus--null) method instead.

-Returns a Promise that resolves with the [user status](#status-object) object, or `null` if the status was cleared (e.g. providing an empty message).
+Returns a Promise that resolves with the [user status](#userstatus) object, or `null` if the status was cleared (e.g. providing an empty message).

 #### `update(status: ChangeUserStatusInput): Promise<UserStatus | null>`

-Partially updates the provided status attributes.
-All attributes of [`status`](##the-changeuserstatusinput-object) are optional.
+Partially updates the status with the provided attributes.
+All attributes of [`status`](#changeuserstatusinput) are optional.
 Attributes omitted from the `status` object will remain as they are.

-Returns a Promise that resolves with the [user status](#status-object) object, or `null` if the status was cleared (e.g. providing empty attributes).
+Returns a Promise that resolves with the [user status](#userstatus) object, or `null` if the status was cleared (e.g. providing empty attributes).

 #### `clear(): Promise<boolean>`